richardwilkes/toolbox/README.md

 ### Core Utilities

-- **`check`** - Enhanced testing utilities with a fluent API that provides more informative error messages and better test assertions than the standard testing package.
+- **`check`** - Enhanced testing utilities that wrap Go's standard testing interface with more informative error messages and convenient assertion methods.

 - **`errs`** - Structured error handling with stack traces, error chaining, and detailed error objects that provide source locations and nested causes for better debugging.